Essential Tools and Information for Trading Success

 Technical analysis involves studying past price movements and volume patterns to predict future price action.
 Key components include:

-- Indicators: Popular indicators like RSI (Relative Strength Index), MACD (Moving Average Convergence Divergence), and Bollinger Bands help assess momentum and volatility.
+• Indicators: Popular indicators like RSI (Relative Strength Index), MACD (Moving Average Convergence Divergence), and Bollinger Bands are essential trading tools used to assess market momentum, trend strength, and volatility.

 2. Fundamental Analysis